ispikit/ispikit-ios/README.md

 The ISTAnalyzer object exposes a few read-write properties.

-    @property NSString *sentence;
+    @property NSString *sentences;

-This should be set to the expected sentence to be read before starting recording.
-The sentence must include only words that are present in the dictionary.
+This should be set to the expected sentences to be read before starting recording.
+The sentences must include only words that are present in the dictionary.
 See Appendix for details.

     @property (copy) InitDoneCallback initDoneCallback;
     @property (copy) ResultCallback resultCallback;